citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryControllerResponseModel.md

 `func (o *DeliveryControllerResponseModel) UnsetControllerVersion()`

 UnsetControllerVersion ensures that no value is present for ControllerVersion, not even an explicit nil
+### GetControllerExternalVersion

+`func (o *DeliveryControllerResponseModel) GetControllerExternalVersion() string`

+GetControllerExternalVersion returns the ControllerExternalVersion field if non-nil, zero value otherwise.

+### GetControllerExternalVersionOk

+`func (o *DeliveryControllerResponseModel) GetControllerExternalVersionOk() (*string, bool)`

+GetControllerExternalVersionOk returns a tuple with the ControllerExternalVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetControllerExternalVersion

+`func (o *DeliveryControllerResponseModel) SetControllerExternalVersion(v string)`

+SetControllerExternalVersion sets ControllerExternalVersion field to given value.

+### HasControllerExternalVersion

+`func (o *DeliveryControllerResponseModel) HasControllerExternalVersion() bool`

+HasControllerExternalVersion returns a boolean if a field has been set.

+### SetControllerExternalVersionNil

+`func (o *DeliveryControllerResponseModel) SetControllerExternalVersionNil(b bool)`

+ SetControllerExternalVersionNil sets the value for ControllerExternalVersion to be an explicit nil

+### UnsetControllerExternalVersion
+`func (o *DeliveryControllerResponseModel) UnsetControllerExternalVersion()`

+UnsetControllerExternalVersion ensures that no value is present for ControllerExternalVersion, not even an explicit nil
 ### GetRegisteredDesktops

 `func (o *DeliveryControllerResponseModel) GetRegisteredDesktops() int32`